awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 1. Save the function\.

-1. From the AWS CodePipeline console, edit the pipeline to add the function as an action in a stage in your pipeline\.
+1. From the CodePipeline console, edit the pipeline to add the function as an action in a stage in your pipeline\.
 In **UserParameters**, you must provide a JSON string with three parameters:
    + Stack name
    + AWS CloudFormation template name and path to the file
    + Application name\.